isomerpages/pris-test/_visit-matters/Visit Information/Who can Visit.md

 ![](/images/Placeholder%20for%20Image.png)
 [Image of Face to face visit (re-enacted)]

 Family members and relatives are allowed to visit the inmate.
-Family members and relatives can use online visit request form below to submit your application for visits.
-The result of the application will be sent to the applicant via SMS.
-Do note that documentary proof of the applicant’s relationship to inmate are required for application and for verification on the first visit.
+Family members and relatives can use the online visit request form below to submit your applications for visits.
+The result of the application will be sent to you via SMS.
+Documentary proof of your relationship with the inmate will be required for application and as a form of verification during the first visit.

 |For Singaporeans/ Singapore PR/ Work Permit Holder (SingPass eligible users)| [VRF for Local/PR](https://form.gov.sg/#!/5fbb510b2bcec70011435e8b) |
 | -------- | -------- |